Adamduehansen/coloroids/readme.md

 be protected by a shield of a specific color.
 You need to match the color of the asteroid to be able to shoot them.
 Additionally enemies and other mechanics will try to make the job more difficult!

-# Feedback

-- On first level, make the rocket point up - its the same way that the rocket points!